Resources | DataOps.live

 Let’s create a chatbot to query the full transcription in natural language.
 The SNOWFLAKE.CORTEX.COMPLETE function is the right choice to pass your input as prompts to a Large Language Model (LLM).

-Snowflake offers the choice of different LLM models to you to tailor it for your use case
+Snowflake offers the choice of different LLM models from:

-Build and deploy it with DataOps.live and provide a fully immersive experience to your users:
+Build and deploy your chatbot with DataOps.live and provide a fully immersive experience to your users:

 What can you do with Snowflake Cortex ML functions and DataOps?

-Cortex further provides ML-based functions working on top of your Snowflake data.
-You can benefit from further use cases, e.g., time-series forecasting or anomaly detection.
-Time-series forecast employs a machine learning algorithm to predict future data using historical time series data.
-Anomaly detection is the process of identifying outliers in data.
+Cortex ML functions work on top of your Snowflake data to give you powerful prediction and analysis insights, for example, time-series forecasting or anomaly detection.
+Time-series forecasting employs a machine learning algorithm to predict future data using historical time series data.
+Anomaly detection identifies outliers in data.

-Once you reviewed the data, plotted it, and found the interesting data pattern, you can prototype the forecast and visualize the upper and lower bound as well as the expected forecast for the next few months.
+Once you have reviewed the data, plotted it, and found the interesting data pattern, you can prototype the forecast and visualize the upper and lower bounds as well as the expected forecast for the next few months.

 Next, you can create your Snowflake view for your training data.
 Once done, you can create your SNOWFLAKE.ML.FORECAST function my_forecast_model.
-Later, you can use the new function in standard SQL with CALL my_forecast_model!forecast.
+Later, you can use that new function in standard SQL with CALL my_forecast_model!forecast.